powerhouse-inc/powerhouse-docs/docs/connect/02-Tutorials/RunYourProjectOnACloudServer/PublishingYourProject.md

 }
 ```

-Now that you’ve created your powerhouse project you are ready to generate the necessary directory and file structure to start populating your project with document models.
+Now that you’ve created your powerhouse project you are ready to generate the necessary directory and file structure to add your document models.

 For this purpose you can use your preferred package manager, pnpm, bun, yarn or npm with the command.

 `npm run generate`

-### 3.1.
+### 2.2.
 Adding Document Models, editors and unit tests

 Now that you’ve set up your directory.
-Go ahead and add the document models you’d like to add by generating the scaffolding code, implementing the reducer code and unit tests, as well as the document editors.
-Run unit tests and verify the editor functionality via \`npm run connect\` for local testing.
+Go ahead and add the document models you’d like to add by going throught the standard document model building flow:
+1. Defining your Document Model GraphQL Schema
+2. Defining your document model operations
+3. Generating the scaffolding code by exporting the Zip file from connect and importing it into your project to start the scaffolding code generation.
+4. Implementing the reducer code and unit tests of your document models reducers.
+5. Implementing the document editors to visualize and interact with your document models.
+6. Run unit tests and verify the editor functionality via `npm run connect` for local testing.

-### 3.2.
+### 2.3.
 Verifying your project
-Now that we’ve completed our directory with the necessary files and our project is populated with document models we’ll verify everything before publishing.
+Now that we’ve completed our directory with the reducers, tests and editors and your project is populated with modules we’ll verify the build output and see if everything is working correctly.

-Let’s verify the package build output and see if our documents are working correctly.
+Let’s verify the package build output with the following command:

-run `npm run build` & `npm run serve`
+`npm run build` / npm run serve coming up

-OR

-Before you publish, it’s wise to ensure everything works as expected.

-From the root of your project, run:
-`npm install`
-This installs dependencies based on your package.json.
+Inspect the build output and verify that the document models are working correctly.

-### 3.3.
-Publishing your project
+## 3. Publishing your project

 Since you've already registered your organization on npm, you can now publish your project to the npm registry.
 Log in via the command line:

 `npm login`

-You’ll be prompted for your username, password, and email.
+You’ll be prompted for your username, password, and email in a seperate browser window.

-Now configure npm (Optional But Recommended)
+Once you've logged in, you can configure your package.json for npm before publishing.
-If you’re publishing a package under a scope (like @your-org/my-package), you might need to adjust the publishConfig to ensure it’s public 	otherwise scoped packages default to private:
+If you’re publishing a package under a scope (like @your-org/my-package), you might need to add the `publishConfig` to ensure it’s public, otherwise scoped packages default to private:

 ```json
 {